 For those unsure of what they want to watch, Reddit has a great sub called /r/fullmoviesonyoutube.
 If you sort it by Top and Past Week you'll find a lot of great options.

 Take out a free trial

-Another neat option, at least in the short term, is to take out a free trial.
-You can get one for most of the main movie streaming services.
+Another neat option, at least in the short term, is to take out a free trial with one of the popular streaming services.
 You have to sign up, but if you cancel (usually within 30 days) you can get away without paying anything.
-By going from one service to another you can get a couple of months free:
+By going from one service to another you can get a couple of months free.

 If you're planning to take out a subscription with the intention of cancelling before you get charged, remember that many offer a 30-day trial rather than (necessarily) a full month.
 Some cynics might suggest that the companies do this deliberately so that people get their maths wrong and get charged on the 31st day.
-Set a reminder in your calendar.
+Work the dates out carefully and set a reminder in your calendar.